ziqizhang/jate/README.md

 **If you use the version from this Git repository:** Zhang, Z., Gao, J., Ciravegna, F. 2016.
 JATE 2.0: Java Automatic Term Extraction with Apache Solr.
 In _The Proceedings of the 10th Language Resources and Evaluation Conference_, May 2016, Portorož, Slovenia

-**If you use the old JATE 1.11** available [here] (no longer supported): Zhang, Z., Iria, J., Brewster, C., and Ciravegna, F. 2008.
+**If you use the old JATE 1.11** available [here] (no longer supported except an outdated [JATE 1.0 wiki page]): Zhang, Z., Iria, J., Brewster, C., and Ciravegna, F. 2008.
 A Comparative Evaluation of Term Recognition Algorithms.
 In Proceedings of The 6th Language Resources and Evaluation Conference, May 2008, Marrakech, Morocco.

 # <a name="why"> Reasons for using JATE
 A wide range of ATE tools and libraries have been developed over the years.
 In comparison, there are **five reasons** why JATE is unique:

 * [Free to use](https://github.com/ziqizhang/jate/blob/dev/LICENSE), for commercial or non-commercial purposes.
 * Built on the Apache Solr framework to benefit from its [powerful text analysis libraries](https://lucene.apache.org/core/7_2_1/core/org/apache/lucene/analysis/package-summary.html#package.description), high compatibility and scalability, and rigorous community support.
-As examples, you can plug in the [Tika library](https://tika.apache.org/1.15/formats.html) to process different document formats, use different text preprocessing (e.g., character filtering, HTML entity conversion), tokenisation and normalisation methods available through Lucene, or [index your documents](https://github.com/ziqizhang/jate/wiki/Quick-start#plugin) with extracted terms easily thanks to its integration with Solr.
+As examples, you can plug in the [Tika library](https://tika.apache.org/1.15/formats.html) to process different document formats, use different text preprocessing (e.g., character filtering, HTML entity conversion), tokenisation and normalisation methods available through Lucene, or [index your documents and boost your queries](https://github.com/ziqizhang/jate/wiki/Quick-start#plugin) with extracted terms easily thanks to its integration with Solr.
-* A range of configurable [linguistic processors](https://github.com/ziqizhang/jate/wiki/Example-of-schema-setting-in-Solr-core) for candidate term extraction, such as noun phrases, PoS patterns, and n-grams.
+* Highly configurable [linguistic processors](https://github.com/ziqizhang/jate/wiki/Example-of-schema-setting-in-Solr-core) for candidate term extraction, such as noun phrases, PoS patterns, and n-grams.
 * 10 state of the art [ATE scoring and ranking algorithms](https://github.com/ziqizhang/jate/tree/master/src/main/java/uk/ac/shef/dcs/jate/algorithm).
 * A set of highly configurable, complex text processing utilities that can be used as Solr plugins for [general purpose text indexing and retrieval](https://github.com/ziqizhang/jate/tree/master/src/main/java/org/apache/lucene/analysis/jate).
 For example, sentence splitter, statistical tokeniser, lemmatiser, PoS tagger, phrase chunker and n-gram extractors that are sentence context aware and stopwords removable, etc.